Community Planning puts communities in the driver’s seat.

 Background to Murrindindi Shire's Community Planning

-Council’s Community Planning Framework was developed by community working groups in 2018.
-During 2019 and 2020, we trialled the Framework in the townships of Yea, Marysville and Toolangi-Castella.
+Council’s Community Planning Framework was developed by community working groups in 2018 with generous support from IAG and their local brand WFI Insurance.
+During 2019 and 2020, we trialled the Framework in the townships of Yea, Marysville and Toolangi-Castella, again with support from IAG.

 The project was very successful, with community members meeting regularly to discuss ideas and opportunities for the future of their town.
 These ideas were then collated and later prioritised at community dinners to help shape the vision and key goals for each town's Community Plan.